Andrettin/Wyrmsun/readme.txt

 * Units
 - Fixed crash which occurred when a ranged unit was garrisoned inside a caravan while near enemies.
+- Increased Spearman damage from 5 to 6.

 * User Interface
 - F11 is now the screenshot hotkey.